Small Area Estimation of Inequality Measures using Mixtures of Beta: Small Area Models

 In this case, $\mathbb{E} [y_d | \theta_d, \phi_d ]=\theta_d$ is the target parameter and is estimated via a logit regression at the linking level, i.e. $\text{logit}(\theta_d) | \boldsymbol{\beta}, v_d =\boldsymbol{x}_d^T\boldsymbol{\beta}+v_d$, with $v_d | \sigma_v^2 \stackrel{ind}{\sim} \mathcal{N}(0, \sigma_v^2)$ being an area specific random effect.

-In literature, a small area Beta model uses to assume $\phi_d$ as known, in parallel with the known sampling variance assumption of the classical Fay-Herriot model, in order to allow identifiability.
+In literature, small area Beta models assume $\phi_d$ as known, in parallel with the known sampling variance assumption of the classical Fay-Herriot model, in order to allow identifiability.
 Being usually employed for proportions, this parametrization extremely simplifies the posterior geometry, given that, in this case, the variance structure is $\mathbb{V} [y_d | \theta_d, \phi_d]=\theta_d(1-\theta_d)/n_{d }$ under a binomial process.
 Thus, by combining it with (\ref{betavar}), $\phi_d+1$ can be seen as the effective sample size under a complex survey scheme.
 Its estimation is carried out considering the design effect, so that $\phi_d+1 = \tilde{n}_d \psi_{\text{ind}} = \tilde{n}_d/ \text{deff}_{\text{ind}} $.

 Different approaches have been adopted in small area context for the estimation of $\text{deff}_{\text{ind}}$: \begin{itemize} \item estimation as a unique parameter across all areas within the hierarchical model, such as in \citet{bauder2015small} and \citet{Souza2016} in case of proportions, \item separate estimation via a variance smoothing model of a common parameter across all areas, as in \citet{Fabrizi2011,fabrizi2016hierarchical} and \citet{Fabrizi2016} similar to the one applied in Subsection \ref{variancestimation}, \item separate estimation of a set of parameters varying across all areas through the methodology proposed by \citet{kish1992weighting}, based only on design weights, as in \citet{Wieczorek2012} and \citet{liu2007hierarchical}. \citet{kalton2005estimating} found this approximation reasonably accurate for proportions between 0.2 and 0.8. \end{itemize}